Kartikey6395/RTOS_proj/README.md

 prog to create idle hook callback funtion called each time by idle task on getting run time
 ## 16. binary_sema
 RTOS application to demonstrate binary semaphores to synchronize a task
+## 17. timestamp
+RTOS that provides timestamp and  Observing the jitter in the timestamp vs the periodicity.
+## 18. interrupts
+enabling and disabling the interrupts
+## 19. queue_intr
+demonstrating the usage of queues within an interrupt service routine
+## 20. defferd_intr
+demonstrate deferred interrupt processing